DevSecFlops:

 Assume that the program wants only to manipulate open file descriptors (e.g., standard IO) and manage its own memory—regular console stuff.
 If the running program tries to do anything else, it must be terminated or otherwise unable to acquire the requested resources (opening files, network sockets, shared memory, etc.).

-In this article, I examine different open source sandboxes used to enact these sandboxes, such as OpenBSD's pledge and Linux's seccomp, by example.
+In this article, I examine different open source systems that could be used to enact such a sandbox, such as OpenBSD's pledge and Linux's seccomp, by example.
 Jump to the examples for a full list.

 How complex is it to sandbox your source code?